Paul Dickov: Doncaster Rovers

-Although he was a striker, Dickov was better known for his tenacity than his goal-scoring exploits.
-In a 2003 interview with the Independent on Sunday he provided a summary of his playing style: "The ability to battle is one of the main parts of my game.
-I know my limits.
-I am not the sort who gets the ball and is then going to beat five or six players and stick it in the top corner from God knows where.
-But, whether I'm playing well or not, the one thing you will get from me is 110 per cent, upsetting defenders and basically giving them pain."
-Rio Ferdinand was mentioning his name as the biggest headache to deal with on the pitch.
-His combative approach resulted in Manchester City manager Joe Royle naming him "The Wasp", and during his time at Leicester he was known as "The Pest".

 Media career

 Dickov now works as a television pundit, namely for Manchester City TV.

 Personal life

-Dickov is married to Janet and the couple have three children: Lauren, Max, and Sam.
-The family lives in Cheshire.
+Dickov is married to Janet and the couple have three children: Lauren, Max and Sam; he owes his family name to his Bulgarian grandfather.

+Dickov is a supporter of Manchester City.

 In March 2004, Dickov, along with Leicester City teammates Keith Gillespie and Frank Sinclair, was falsely accused of sexual assault while at a training camp in La Manga, Spain.
 All three were subsequently cleared when forensic tests showed the allegations were false.
 Dickov would later describe it as the "darkest period" of his footballing career.

-Dickov owes his family name to a Bulgarian grandfather.